Real Estate Prices and Overview

 More people work in manufacturing and as laborers here in the W Chicago / Livernois Ave

 neighborhood than in 98.9% of the neighborhoods in America.
 Despite

 the loss of manufacturing jobs across the nation, this neighborhood remains

 a place where, compared to other parts of the country, you will find many

 Notable & Unique: People

-average per capita income lower than 97.3% of the neighborhoods
+residents here is lower than that found in 97.3% of the neighborhoods

 The W Chicago / Livernois Ave neighborhood also has a greater percentage

 of children living in poverty (72.3%) than found in

 98.3% of all U.S. neighborhoods.
 Children living in poverty